ktmeaton/NCBImeta/config/README_config.md

 ```
 The names of these variables should not be altered in any way.
 Just their assigned value.

-The configuration file can be named anything, as long as it ends in ".py" and doesn't have any other periods in the name.

 ## 1) OUTPUT_DIR
 ```
   OUTPUT_DIR : ../NCBImeta_ouput/